 Being a cholagogue, it helps to stimulate bile production in the liver and encourage excretion of bile via the gallbladder, which improves the body’s ability to digest fats, that’s why adding coconut milk to this recipe can boost your therapeutic benefits.

 If you’re in need of a liquid rescue remedy click here.
+Or for more on how to grow turmeric at home go here.
 Enjoy it in the moment, and whenever needed relish in my natural form of SSRI, remember this acronym; Sip, Soothe, Relax and Improve.

 Being native to Southern India and Indonesia, turmeric, a cousin of ginger is a key ingredient for curries.
 A dish with an abundance of flavours, smells and textures, curries can strike your senses with a flavoursome knockout punch.